Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 Feel free to [create a pull request](https://github.com/Malcolm-Q/LC-LateGameUpgrades) and help with the mod.

 Anyone who contributes in any way is greatly appreciated.
-People willing to contribute 3D models are needed.

 ## Credit
 - GitHub Contributors